benrudolphWSP/acrp-03-50a-uam/README.md

 {% include "./partials/footer.html" %}
 ```
 Eleventy data can be used for things like the site navigation, site title, quicklinks, and injected into our templates without the need to copy and paste to each page.

+## To Do

+* Site cleanup
+* Dynamically create main entry point for javascript from 11ty data file